Search by Keyword

 With the Apple Records label picking up steam, Paul decided to present the song “Two Of Us” to a New York trio named Mortimer, who was recently signed to Apple, as a contender for them to record and release.
 In order for them to become acquainted with the song, he arranged for engineers Peter Mew and Chris Blair to prepare a mono mix of The Beatles' recording of “Two Of Us” in Abbey Road, Room 4, on April 25th, 1969 between 11:30 am and 12:30 pm.
 An acetate disc was cut of this mix for Paul to give to the group, which they were to record for release by the end of June.
 The song was recorded by Mortimer under the name "On Our Way Home" but its release did not materialize, however, due to Allen Klein cutbacks at Apple Records in order to save the company from losing money.

 On May 28th, 1969, George Martin and engineers Glyn Johns and Steve Vaughan met at Olympic Sound Studios to perform the master tape banding and compilation for what was proposed to be the “Get Back” album.
 “Two Of Us” was delegated as the third song on side two, directly following a rough demo version of a McCartney composition entitled “Teddy Boy.”
-George Harrison was the only Beatle to be in town at the time to approve of this album, but it was duly rejected by Paul (and possibly John and Ringo) when the results of this day's work were reviewed.
+George Harrison was the only Beatle to be in town at the time to approve of this album, but it was repeatedly delayed and didn't see a commercial release at that time.

 On January 5th, 1970, Glyn Johns booked yet more time at Studio One of Olympic Sound Studios to compile a second master tape banding and compilation of a new “Get Back” album.
 This time around, the same stereo mix of “Two Of Us” that he had prepared for the previous attempt at a “Get Back” album was placed as the second track of side two, following directly after George's song “For You Blue.”
-This, however, suffered the same fate as his earlier attempt at a Beatles album, the band members not agreeing as to whether they liked it or not.
+This, however, suffered the same fate as his earlier attempt at a Beatles album, the project being once again delayed.
 Also, it rubbed John Lennon the wrong way that Glyn Johns was requesting a producer's credit for the album, even in an unpaid capacity.

 As a remedy to this problem, John and George Harrison recruited their new friend and established producer Phil Spector to oversee the production of the album, newly titled “Let It Be.”
 Spector, along with engineers Peter Bown and Roger Ferris, entered Room 4 of Abbey Road Studios to create a new stereo mix of “Two Of Us” on March 25th, 1970.
 After Spector saw an advance of the movie, which included the January 31st filmed version of “Two Of Us,” he decided to incorporate a performance of the song from this day onto the album instead of the January 24th recording that Glyn Johns proposed using on the aborted “Get Back” albums.
 Two tries at getting a good stereo mix of the song was done on this day, the crisp and brightly produced second attempt being deemed the best.
 It was on March 27th, 1970, also in Room 4 at Abbey Road Studios, that Spector added John's “I Dig a Pygmy...” dialog to the beginning of “Two Of Us” to start off the album, engineers Mike Sheady and Roger Ferris assisting in this endeavor.